I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucmmanager/nf-ucmmanager-ucmconnectorcreate.md

 An appropriate place for a UCM client driver to call <b>UcmConnectorCreate</b> is in <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_prepare_hardware.md">EvtDevicePrepareHardware</a>  or <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_d0_entry.md">EvtDeviceD0Entry</a>.
 Conversely, the driver should release the UCMCONNECTOR  handle in  <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_release_hardware.md">EvtDeviceReleaseHardware</a> or <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_d0_exit.md">EvtDeviceD0Exit</a>.

-This example code shows how to create a Type-C connector that is PD-capable.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |